juliangut/generator-barephp/README.md

 * [Scrutinizer](https://scrutinizer-ci.com).
 The repository has to be added to Scrutinizer
 * [StyleCI](https://styleci.io).
 Enable the repo on your [account](https://styleci.io/account), then update repository code on README.md file.

-If you install Laravel Homestead then Nginx will be automatically configured to serve your project from **`project-name`.app** url.
+If you install Laravel Homestead then Nginx will be automatically configured to serve your project from **http://`project-name`.app** url.

-If you installed PhpMyAdmin within Laravel Homestead it will be available at **phpmyadmin-`project-name`.app** url.
+If you installed PhpMyAdmin within Laravel Homestead it will be available at **http://phpmyadmin-`project-name`.app** url.

 *VirtualBox constraints hostname to only contain letters, numbers, hyphens and dots and so nginx has been configure to serve with those names for consistency*